 Prerequisites for Entrance into the Course

-5. Current First Aid and CPR certifications recognized by the U.S. Coast Guard.
+- Current First Aid and CPR certifications recognized by the U.S. Coast Guard or are in the process of obtaining one.

 Materials will be sent directly to instructor candidates.
-To allow time to study course materials, US Sailing must receive completed applications and course fees at least one week prior to the course.
+To allow time to study course materials, US Sailing must receive registration and course fees at least one week prior to the course.

 Successful Completion of the Course